Cycling Holiday Packing List

 I’ve resisted the temptation to include the obvious, such as padded cycling shorts.
 That’s a no-brainer, right?

 Instead, this cycling holiday packing list focuses on those items which are often forgotten.

 CYCLING HOLIDAY PACKING LIST

 Cycling Holiday Packing List - 10 Most Forgotten Items

 An obvious one and you would argue it’s an easy one to buy locally.
 Yes I agree, but you don’t want to lose a morning with a shopping list of items you’ve left behind.

-The Riemann P20 sunscreen is popular amongst athletes and is available in travel size plus is suitable for all skin types.
-Check out the reviews for yourself.
+The Spf50 Suntan Lotion Spray is popular amongst athletes and is available in travel size plus is suitable for all skin types.

 2. Insect Repellent